 Aquaculture Mapping Atlas User’s Guide

-The 2025 version of the Aquaculture Mapping Atlas is made up of two viewers in one application.
+The 2025 update of the Aquaculture Mapping Atlas is made up of two viewers in one application.
 The Data Explorer is just that, it is meant to be a one-stop shop for all data relevant to aquaculture along Connecticut's shoreline.
 Here you can explore data layers, add your own data, and print a map.
 The Application Builder is meant to be a tool to assist applicants in developing maps for the Joint Application to Conduct Marine Aquaculture in Connecticut.
 It includes only data and tools relevant to that application.
+A user can switch between the two viewers from a button in the upper right hand corner of the Aquaculture Mapping Atlas.

 Data Explorer Help Topics